adeany/quickstart-pareto/README.md

 This is a quickstart template that users can use to deploy __Pareto Anywhere for Azure__.
 It is an automated solution to walk through the step-by-step tutorial found [here](https://reelyactive.github.io/diy/pareto-anywhere-azure/).

-This template will the following resources:
+This template will create the following resources:
 * IoT Hub
 * Device Provisioning Service
 * Event Hubs Namespace